Breast Revision Surgery in Palos Verdes, CA

 What Is Breast Revision Surgery?

-The Benefits of Breast Revision
+What Are the Benefits of Breast Revision

-- Improves your results
+- Improves the symmetry of your breasts

-- Corrects surgical as well as postoperative complications
+- Corrects surgical as well as postoperative complications and their resulting deformities

-- Can create more natural-looking breasts
+- Creates more natural-looking breasts

 Your original surgeon is undoubtedly the best person with whom to discuss your concerns, as he or she is primarily responsible for correcting unforeseen complications and achieving the best results possible.
 (After all, the initial surgeon should know exactly what was done the first time around!)
 However, if this is not feasible because of location, financial concerns, retirement of your surgeon, or even a lack of comfort working with him or her, Dr. Boyd would be delighted to consult with you and, if necessary, perform your breast revision procedure.
 Dr. Boyd will review your records, meticulously evaluate the aesthetics and symmetry of your breasts, and discuss with you the best options to achieve your goals.
 The procedural details will depend on your particular deformity as well as your desired result, and these details will be discussed in greater detail when you meet Dr. Boyd in person.Schedule a Consultation With Dr. Boyd